Ten Theses on Academia, Society, and the Planetary Future: A Counterpoint Manifesto

-Kocku von Stuckrad is Professor of Religious Studies at the University of Groningen, the Netherlands, with a specialization on the cultural history of religion in Europe, method and theory in the study of religion, discursive study of religion, the diversity of knowledge systems, esoteric and mystical traditions in European intellectual history, the history of astrology, religion and (philosophies of) nature, as well as on religion and secularity.
+Kocku von Stuckrad is Professor of Religious Studies at the University of Groningen (Netherlands), with a focus on the cultural history of religion, science, and philosophy in Europe.
+His forthcoming book is A Cultural History of the Soul in the Twentieth Century.
 He is one of the co-founders and co-directors of Counterpoint: Navigating Knowledge.

 Counterpoint blog posts may be reprinted with the following acknowledgement: “This article was published by Counterpoint: Navigating Knowledge (https://www.counterpointknowledge.org/ten-theses-on-academia-society-and-the-planetary-future-a-counterpoint-manifesto/) on 24 April 2018.”